The Origin of Ratha-yatra

 Please accept our humble obeisances.
 All glories to Sri Sri Guru and Gauranga.

-June 21, 2012 is the commemoration of the divine Ratha Yatra festival.
+This year, 2014, June 28th and 29th around the world is the commemoration of the divine Ratha Yatra festival.
 Please accept this lecture excerpted from Srila Narayana Gosvami Maharaja's book, The Origin of Ratha-yatra, chapter 5.
 You can download the entire book by clicking this link.

 Your aspiring servants,